-Next step, we extend $\ccc$ to a Banach space $\buc$.
-Notice $\ccc$ is dense in $\buc$.
-For any $f\in \buc$, there exists a Cauchy sequence $f_k\in \ccc$ such that $\|f_k - f\|_{\8} \to 0$.
-Then from the comparison principle of the resolvent problem in $\ccc$ \cite[Page 293, Theorem 5.1.3]{bardi1997optimal}, we know the corresponding viscosity solutions $u_k\in \ccc$ of the resolvent problem with $f_k$ is also a Cauchy sequence in $\buc$.
-Take $u$ as the limit of $u_k$ in $\buc$.
+Next, we extend $\ccc$ to the Banach space $\buc$.
+Notice that $\ccc$ is dense in $\buc$.
+For any $f\in \buc$, there exists a Cauchy sequence $f_k\in \ccc$ such that $\|f_k - f\|_{\infty} \to 0$.
+Then, from the comparison principle of the resolvent problem in $\ccc$ \cite[Page 293, Theorem 5.1.3]{bardi1997optimal}, we know that the corresponding viscosity solutions $u_k\in \ccc$ of the resolvent problem with $f_k$ form a Cauchy sequence in $\buc$.
+Let $u$ be the limit of $u_k$ in $\buc$.
 This limit is independent of the choice of the Cauchy sequence.
-Thus we further define viscosity extension of $H$ as
+Thus, we further define the viscosity extension of $H$ as

 satisfying \begin{enumerate}[(i)] \item $u\in D(\hat{H})\subset \buc$ if and only if there exists $f\in \buc$ such that the resolvent problem